jakemcc/test-refresh/README.md

 ### deps.edn based projects

-**This is new as-of Augest 2021 and a feature the author, Jake McCrary, hasn't used much.
-Please report back any issues.**
+> **This is new as-of Augest 2021 and a feature the author, Jake McCrary, hasn't used it much.
+Please report back any issues and feedback as Github issues or through email.**

 If you want to use `test-refresh` with a `deps.edn` based project then add it to your `:aliases` section like below.